ibm-cloud-docs/account/faqs-account.md

 {: #freetrial}
 {: faq}

 {{site.data.keyword.Bluemix_notm}} trial accounts are available for faculty and students at accredited academic institutions.
 To qualify for a trial account, go to [Harness the Power of IBM](https://ibm.biz/academic){: external} and validate your institution credentials.
-Unlike Lite accounts, trial accounts expire after 30 days.
+Trial accounts expire after 30 days.

-## Can I cancel my account?
+## Can I close my account?
 {: #cancelaccount}
 {: faq}
 {: support}

 We're sad to see you go!
-If there's any way we can assist you before you decide to cancel your account, [reach out to us](/unifiedsupport/supportcenter){: external}.
+If there's any way we can assist you before you decide to close your account, [reach out to us](/unifiedsupport/supportcenter){: external}.

-* To cancel a Pay-As-You-Go or Subscription account, contact [Support](/unifiedsupport/supportcenter).
+* To close a Pay-As-You-Go or Subscription account, contact [Support](/unifiedsupport/supportcenter).
 A  support case is required for account security and documentation purposes.
-After your Pay-As-You-Go account has been canceled, all usage is stopped across all services running in your account, and the usage that is accrued in the current billing period is sent in one final invoice at the close of the billing period.
+After your Pay-As-You-Go account has been closed, all usage is stopped across all services running in your account, and the usage that is accrued in the current billing period is sent in one final invoice at the close of the billing period.
+Closing your account can't be undone and your data is unrecoverable.
-* To cancel a Lite account, go to the [Account settings](/account/settings) page, and click **Deactivate account**.
+* To close a Lite account, go to the [Account settings](/account/settings) page, and click **Close account**.
+You can reactivate your account if you upgrade to a Pay-As-You-Go or Subscription account.
+After an account is closed for 30 days, all data is deleted and all services are removed.

-You can contact [{{site.data.keyword.Bluemix_notm}} Support](/unifiedsupport/supportcenter){: external}  to open a support case and request to delete your account.
-Data in deleted accounts is not recoverable.
-If you want your information removed from {{site.data.keyword.IBM_notm}} systems, submit a data rights request through the [{{site.data.keyword.IBM_notm}} Privacy Portal](https://www.ibm.com/privacy/portal/){: external}.

 ## Can I log in to the console with my SoftLayer ID?
 {: #slid}